The Organic Substrate

 To be in that discomfort.
 That interrogation.
 That tangible change.
 That practice.

 Systems change that produces something that holds.
 Something durable.
 Something that rises into potential rather than managing potential down to something controllable.
-The full activation of human intelligence, emotional presence, and cognitive capability combined in dynamic relationship with the tooling, the technology, and the highly transitory moment we are actually standing in.
+The full activation of human intelligence, emotional presence, and integrative capability combined in dynamic relationship with the tooling, the technology, and the highly transitory moment we are actually standing in.
 Critical thought combined with emotional decency.
 Assertion in relationship with open discussion.
 Agency owned alongside accountability.
 Creativity expected while holding structure.

 Safety in being true.